 I’ve been reading up on responsive design using media queries, and spent some weekend time applying the principles to this site, dawsonmediadesign.com.
 It wasn’t that difficult – the most vexing problems for me came during the testing phase (more below).
 All in all, a great success, and an experience I can start to leverage for other web sites.

 There are a ton of resources out there, but here are a few that I found most helpful.

-- I read about a lot of approaches in Smashing Magazine’s eBook on responsive design.
-The articles are all online, too, and I found the breadth of approaches really helpful to selecting an approach for my site.
+- I read about a lot of approaches in Smashing Magazine’s articles on responsive design.
+I found the breadth of approaches really helpful to selecting one for my site.

 - Ben Callahan’s post How Should We Write Media Queries post was really helpful to me.
 I used his structure for the project, which calls for a base CSS file (which contains print styles in a media query), then a separate CSS file for the other media queries (not print, braille, embossed, speech, tty), and lastly a conditional comment for older versions of IE, since they don’t support media queries.